 It takes a bit of time getting the Sony to look its best, but once settled, you're treated to a balanced picture, full of detail and crisp three-dimensionality.
 Motion processing is arguably best-in-class too.
 Some rival sets boast a brighter and punchier image, though, and the Sony isn't the last word in detail.

-On the plus side, it sounds brilliant for a flatscreen TV, with a wide soundstage and a sense of focus and precision that you don't normally get from such slender sets.
+On the plus side, this model (and the 55in version) sounds brilliant for a flatscreen TV, with a wide soundstage and a sense of focus and precision that you don't normally get from such slender sets.
 There's impressive weight but also enough space for dialogue to breathe.

 Read the full review: Sony KD-65AG9